Plant Vogtle Units 3 and 4

-Nuclear power is re-emerging as a viable way to meet new demand for electricity with the added benefit of no air emissions—including no carbon dioxide.
-Southern Company is pursuing the addition of new nuclear units to meet growing demand for electricity by 2017.
-The two new units under construction are at Plant Vogtle in Burke County, Georgia.
-Latest on new units »
+Nuclear energy is a viable way to meet anticipated new demand for electricity with the added benefit of no greenhouse gas emissions, including carbon dioxide.
+Southern Company subsidiary Georgia Power is currently building two new nuclear units at Plant Vogtle in Burke County, Georgia.